Guilherme-CA-Dias/target-tech-poc/README.md

 - Identify the user/customer in the integration platform
 - Generate integration tokens for external app connections
-- Associate imported data with specific customers
+- Associate records with specific customers

-### Users Example
+### Records Management

-The template includes a complete example of importing and managing users from an external application:
+The template includes a complete implementation of records management:

-- User data model and TypeScript types
+- Create, read, update, and delete (CRUD) operations for records
+- Integration.app components for form handling:
+  - `DataInput` for dynamic form generation based on schemas
-- API routes for user import and retrieval
+  - `FloatingPortalBoundary` for proper modal and popover handling
+- Field mapping configuration
-- React components for displaying user data
+- Webhook integration for real-time updates
+- Infinite scrolling for large record sets
+- Search functionality
+- Record type filtering

+### Integration.app Components

+The template showcases the usage of various Integration.app React components:

+- `DataInput` - Renders form fields based on dynamic schemas
+- `FloatingPortalBoundary` - Handles proper stacking context for modals
+- `useIntegrationApp` - Hook for accessing the Integration.app client
+- `useFieldSchema` - Custom hook for fetching and managing field schemas

+### Data Fetching

-- Integration with SWR for efficient data fetching
+- SWR for efficient data fetching and caching
-- Example of using the Integration.app client for data import
+- Optimistic updates for better UX
+- Proper error handling and loading states
+- Infinite scroll implementation for pagination

 ## Available Scripts